 - Suggest how to implement a ‘self care toolkit’ in to daily life.

 Invite an inspirational speaker to your office.
 We’ve got some fantastic women as part of our Speaker’s Corner programme.
 There’s Clare, who talks about anxiety and grief, Alice – cancer and mental illness, Pippa – Body image and self compassion and Wendy, who shares her incredible story of whistle-blowing a major corporation.
+Or, Bukola who shares her inspiring and motivating message, encouraging women to believe in themselves.

 A popular choice for past IWD’s, a self defence class will instil you with calm confidence and a heightened state of self-awareness.
 Alternatively, opt for a relaxing office yoga class to wind down at the end of IWD.